Tour starts on every single TUESDAY from March 30st to October 19th.

 Day 5.
 Vigo - Viana do Castelo - Braga - Porto (220 km ~ 137 miles)

 Breakfast as usual.
-Departure towards Portugal and cross the border to arrive to Viana do Castelo - a place, located between the mouth of the river Mino and Porto.
+Departure towards Portugal and cross the border to arrive at Viana do Castelo, a place located between the mouths of the rivers Mino and Porto.

 Free time to explore Braga.
-Later we'll depart for Porto.
-Arrival in early evening and accommodation.
+Later, we'll depart for Porto.
+Arrival in the early evening and accommodation.

 Day 6.
 Porto